PaddlePaddle/PaddleDetection/docs/GETTING_STARTED.md

 - Dataset will be downloaded automatically and cached in `~/.cache/paddle/dataset` if not be found locally.
 - Pretrained model is downloaded automatically and cached in `~/.cache/paddle/weights`.
 - Model checkpoints are saved in `output` by default (configurable).
+- When finetuning, users could set `pretrain_weights` to the models published by PaddlePaddle.
+Parameters matched by fields in finetune_exclude_pretrained_params will be ignored in loading and fields can be wildcard matching.
+For detailed information, please refer to [Transfer Learning](TRANSFER_LEARNING.md).
 - To check out hyper parameters used, please refer to the [configs](../configs).
 - RCNN models training on CPU is not supported on PaddlePaddle<=1.5.1 and will be fixed on later version.

 ## Evaluation

 ```bash
 # run on GPU with: